NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application can call this function to check which command queue types are supported.
+* The application can call this function to check which command queue types are supported

 **`Multithreading:`**